tolgaerdonmez/c4-genai-suite/DEVELOPERS.md

 ### 2. Python Setup

-Set up the python version specified in the .python-version file and make sure poetry (>=1.2) is available.
+Set up the python version specified in the .python-version file and make sure uv (>=0.5.0) is available.
+See the [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/) for instructions.

-> [!TIP]
-> In some circumstances, a call to `poetry install` might trigger a lookup to the keyring, which can cause a modal dialog from kwallet to appear.
-> To avoid this, run the following command before calling poetry: `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

 ### 3. Install packages